AndrewDanilov/yii2-custom-pages/README.md

 Before that, album and some photos needs to be added to page (press "Add album" and than "Add photo").
 Albums has own buttons to copy their shortcodes to clipboard.

 With extended syntax of shortcode you can add "alt" attribute to all pictures of gallery or slider.
-It can consist substitutions: {index}, {filename}, {basename}, {extension}.
+It can contain substitutions: {index}, {filename}, {basename}, {extension}.

 ### SEO